o2r-project/api/docs/shipment.md

 `POST /api/v1/shipment`

-This requires the following parameters and conditions:
+This **requires** the following parameters as [form-encoded data](http://docs.python-requests.org/en/master/user/quickstart/#more-complicated-post-requests):

-- `compendium_id`: the id of the compendium
+- `compendium_id` (`string`): the id of the compendium
-- `recipient` (name of the repository; currently only `zenodo` is possible)
+- `recipient` (`string`): identifier for the repository
-- `cookie` user must be logged in with sufficient rights

-Optionally, you can specifiy a custom `shipment_id`.
+The following are **optional parameters**:

+- `update_packaging` (`boolean`, default: `false`): the shipment creation only succeeds if a valid package is already present under the provided compendium identifier, or if no packaging is present at all and a new package can be created.
+In case a partial or invalid package is given, this parameter can control the shipment creation process: If it is set to `true`, the shipment package is updated during the shipment creation in order to make it valid, if set to `false` the shipment creation will result in an error.
+- `cookie` (`string`): an authentication cookie must be set in the request header, but it may also be provided via a `cookie` form parameter as a fallback
+- `shipment_id` (`string`): a user-defined identifier for the shipment (see `id` in response)

 !!! note "Required user level"

     The user sending the request to create a shipment must have the required [user level](user.md#user-levels).

+### Creation response

+The response contains the shipment identifier (`id`) and the `deposition_id`, i.e. an identifier provided by the shipment recipient.

 ```json
 201